Foodspotting/AndroidCodingChallenge/README.md

 - Tests (unit or UI) are welcome, but not required.
 - Explanations on any choice you've made are welcome.
 - We appreciate there's a lot that is asked in this exercise.
 If you need more time, feel free to ask.
 If you need to de-prioritize something, apply the same judgement you would on a professional project, argument your decision.

+### Submission
+Simply bundle up your work in a zip file, and mail it back to the recruiter.
+Don't forget to document your work in a README.md file.